qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - File name can contain `\n` `\r` `'` `"`.
 File name can be invalid UTF-8.
 - In Linux file names are case-sensitive, different to Windows and macOS.
 - glibc compatibility issue.
 A program that's build in a new Linux distribution dynamically links with a new version of glibc, then it may be incompatible with old versions of glibc in old systems.
 Can be fixed by static linking glibc or using containers.
-- Command line output buffering.
-For example, when using `sh kafka-console-consumer.sh ... | grep xxx` some results in the end may be not shown due to buffering.
-One solution is to use [`unbuffer`](https://linux.die.net/man/1/unbuffer). [^cli_buffering]

-[^cli_buffering]: Note that using `grep --line-buffered xxx` doesn't work in that case, because the data is buffered in producer process.
-This issue also applies to `jq`, etc.

 ### Backend-related